Daniel Lothrop: Education and early business ventures

 At the age of 17, he hired and stocked a drug store in Newmarket, New Hampshire and, once it was operational, he called on a third brother to manage it while he established a similar store at Meredith Bridge, New Hampshire (now Laconia) (books being the principal stock).
-These three brothers remained for more than 40 years in a copartnership with absolute unity of interests, though in different lines of business, and located in different cities.
+These three brothers remained for more than 40 years in a co partnership with absolute unity of interests, though in different lines of business, and located in different cities.
 In 1850, Lothrop bought out a book store in Dover, New Hampshire, which he made one of the best and largest in New England, and it became a literary center: A favorite meeting place for the cultivated people of the town.

 Publishing

 By 1868, Lothrop was ready to concentrate his forces upon the broader accomplishment of his life purpose of publishing literature for the people, and especially for children and youth.
 He then transferred his publishing work to Boston, with headquarters at 38 and 40 Cornhill.